mbellehumeur/SlicerCast/README.md

 For high availibity deployment a  hot stand-by configuration can be used.
 The "reset server" button in the hub admin portal allows testing workflow behavior during failover.

+The hub provides a test mock auth endpoint that assigns a user  when none is provided.
+For public web applications that do not need user authentication but want to use the resource servers, the mock endpoints provide the required functionality.

+The hub also supports a “single-user” mode  for stand-alone applications.

 ## Installation